-Yes, it may be a clichéd, Hallmark-esque opportunity for price gouging by florists and confectioners but it deeply matters to us.
-And it’s not just about what you get us.
+Yes, it may be clichéd and overly commercial, but it deeply matters to us.
+And it’s nothing to do with flowers and chocolate.
 It matters because this is an opportunity to be a role model for your children.
 It’s a time to show them how to be grateful and thoughtful.
 To show how much you value the contribution mothers make to the world.

 We all know parenting is tough gig.
 It’s rewarding, but it’s tough.
 That goes for mums and dads.
 But mums have sacrificed their bodies, their boobies, their sleep and their careers.
 So, let’s give some thanks and recognition to these amazing women this Mother’s Day.